gerth2/HAL9001/src_V2/README.txt

 Programming language:
 C++ (mostly straight C, but with some very minor C++ flourishes)
+Note: We changed this to be only C for the ease of compilation and simplicity on an embedded system

 Program:
 The cube is stored in memory as a 20 character array containing the